becem-gharbi/esp-computer-vision/README.md

 # ESP32 computer vision

-This project is a starter to run computer vision applications (image classification, object detection..) directly on ESP32 cam.
+This project is a starter to build computer vision applications with inference directly on ESP32 microcontrollers.
 No extra coding or deep ML knowledge is required as the process is done with [Edge Impulse](https://edgeimpulse.com).
 It's a platform that takes input data (image, sound..) and extracts features, trains the model and exports the code as library for multiple platforms including embedded devices (Arduino, Espressif..).

 ## Getting started